openedx-unsupported/devstack/docs/pycharm_integration.rst

 The setup for Server Run/Debug Configurations depends on the service.

-Server Run/Debug Configuration for an IDA (not LMS or Studio)
+Server Run/Debug Configuration for an IDA (not LMS or CMS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After configuring the interpreter, add a new `Django Server Run/Debug